corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/notaries/_index.md

 * [Network Member Roles](network-member-roles.md)
 * [Notary Plugin CorDapps](notary-plugin-cordapps.md)

-For information on how to onboard a new member as a notary service representative, see the [Onboarding Notaries]({{< relref "../../application-networks/creating/notaries.md" >}}) section.

 ## Points to Note

 * Notary virtual nodes use an additional “uniqueness” database for capturing state data for double-spend prevention.
 This is similar to the existing “crypto” and “vault” databases.
 Currently, when auto-provisioning virtual node databases, a uniqueness database is always provisioned, regardless of whether it is a notary virtual node or not.
 This will be addressed in a future release.